What to Pack

 Bright coloured clothing should be avoided and white clothes will show up dust and dirt.
 Khaki, brown and olive colours top the list.

-Camouflage or military-inspired clothing is not recommended when travelling in African countries.
+Camouflage or military-inspired clothing is prohibited when travelling in Zambia.

 Most safari destinations have a very relaxed dress code for dinner so there is no need to pack formal dress.
 Check with your Africa Tailormade Consultant to make sure, but in most cases it just won’t be necessary.